Jixr/Ibis_Dash_Esp32s3_PhotoPainter/README.md

 ## Credits

 Original code developed by Ibisette

-Built with [GxEPD2](https://github.com/ZinggJM/GxEPD2), [ArduinoJson](https://arduinojson.org/), [XPowersLib](https://github.com/lewisxhe/XPowersLib), the Strava API, mass debugging, mass coffee, and mass vibes.
+Built with [GxEPD2](https://github.com/ZinggJM/GxEPD2), [ArduinoJson](https://arduinojson.org/), [XPowersLib](https://github.com/lewisxhe/XPowersLib), the Strava API, mass debugging, mass testing, and mass vibes.

 ---

-Remember, it doesn't count if its not on Strava
+## Remember, it doesn't count if its not on Strava